alperengormez/twitter_reply_bot/README.md

 # twitter_reply_bot
-A twitter bot that replies to mentions that include specific commands
+A twitter bot which replies to mentions that include specific commands.

+I run the script on a AWS EC2.